 They say a picture is worth a thousand words, but what does it take to get 3,000 words?
-Writing an essay of 3,000 words is asking a lot, especially if you have never written anything of that magnitude before.
-That averages out to10 or more pages, typed and double-spaced.
+Writing an essay of 3,000 words is asking a lot, especially if you are not used to essay writing or have never written anything of that magnitude before.
+In high school or college, these assignments are often due in just a few days, and can be a source of stress for those unprepared for the task.
+A 3,000 word essay averages out to 10 or more pages, typed and double-spaced.
 Luckily, this mammoth word count is attainable for anyone from students to experienced businessmen, if you focus, take your time and put forth your best effort.

 Steps to Writing a 3,000 Word Essay

 Select a topic of which you already have an understanding.
-This may seem like an obvious step, but too often writers attempt to tackle a subject that is foreign to them simply because it seems to be easy or the popular idea.
-These writers may zoom through a few paragraphs — a good writer can usually piece together something out of little — but then they wind up lost in a pile of facts.
+This may seem like an obvious step, but too often writers attempt to tackle a subject that is foreign to them, simply because it seems to be easy or the popular idea.
+These writers zoom through a few paragraphs --- a good writer can usually piece together something out of little --- but then wind up lost in a pile of facts.
 If you do not know your topic, there is only so much you can say, so choose something with which you are comfortable.

 Forget about spelling and punctuation.
 Do not try to sound brilliant on your first draft.
 Get your ideas down on paper and resist the urge to edit as you compose.
 Some writers worry so much about every little word that their ideas get trampled in a mess of perfect language, creativity is often squelched, and frustration gets the writer no closer to the word goal.
 Save grammar and usage for the editing stage, and just write.

 Revise your writing after completing a first draft.
 Once you have completed the essay, read through whatever you have written for fluency and organization.
 You may be attempting to reach a high number of pages, but you still need to make sure your essay is smooth.
-Adjust your writing, as needed.
+Adjust your writing as needed.
+Proofreading and revising is a crucial step of the academic writing process, and this is often where you can perfect your transitions in the body of the essay and ensure that you're being thorough and clear.

 Add details with vivid, descriptive language.
 Once you are confident in the structure, style and flow of your writing, begin to add vivid verbs and plenty of adjectives to further the maturity of your writing.
 More detail equals more words.
 Add until you think you cannot add anymore.
 Then take a break and revise a second time, again looking for gaps where information could be inserted.